VISIT THE NW VALLEY

 Wildlife World: Zoo, Aquarium and Safari Park Click Here.

-Desert Diamond CASINO
+Desert Diamond Casino, White Tank

-The West Valley’s Crown Jewel Casino!
+The Northwest Valley’s Crown Jewel Casino!
 The new $400 million casino hosts a full-scale casino featuring a 75,000 square-foot gaming floor, poker, blackjack, live bingo, 5 restaurants and more!
 Desert Diamond Casino is the Official Casino Partner of Westgate Entertainment District.
 With shopping, dining and nightlife there is always something to do.
 Best of all the casino is only 18 minutes by car and ten miles away from the center of Surprise.
 There’s plenty for you and your friends to explore and a lot to experience!
+Click Here.

 The NW Valley is the gateway to several of the Valley's largest tourism and vacation destinations!